Jeff Edmons, Music Director

 Chamber Orchestra, Symphony Orchestra, Wind Orchestra

-Jeff Edmons is now in his twentieth year with SDYS.
+Jeff Edmons celebrated his 20th season with SDYS in 2015-16.
 Under his direction, the Youth Symphony has experienced tremendous growth, both in enrollment and in its level of musical achievement.
 Performing the most difficult works in the classical repertoire, SDYS achieves the highest standard attainable by a youth orchestra.
 SDYS’ exemplary standards of skill and musicianship have afforded it the opportunity to participate in the most prestigious international festivals and perform with eminent guest artists and musicians from around the world.
 Under Mr. Edmons’ direction, the Youth Symphony boasts a strong international presence and sets a benchmark for excellence in the United States.

 San Diego Magazine named Jeff Edmons as one of “50 People to Watch in 1997.”
 Mr. Edmons has been featured in articles and journals honoring his work and has been the subject of documentaries on CNN, Fox Television, National Public Radio, and more.
 Mr. Edmons has led youth, collegiate, and professional orchestras in critically acclaimed performances throughout the United States as well as in Mexico, Spain, France, Germany, Austria, Finland, the Czech Republic, Slovakia, Hungary, and Switzerland.
 He is frequently invited to judge and guest conduct local and regional orchestras and bands.
 He has received numerous local and national invitations and awards for his achievements in music education.